 For the big night, you want to offer menus that taste like team spirit.
 Room for creativity is endless - there are, however, some dishes you just have to serve.
-Organize those dishes in a separate menu in your POS system for bars and turn it on for the event. event Let’s go over these Super Bowl classics:
+Organize those dishes in a separate menu in your bar POS system and turn it on for the event. event Let’s go over these Super Bowl classics:

 Hot chicken wings.
 Football and wings go together perfectly.
 Hot chicken wings with celery sticks and blue cheese dips are just the classic touch to your football menu your guests are looking for.